 An interview should be a two way conversation.
-Active listening confirms you are listening by clarifying or paraphrasing what has been discussed.
+Active listening confirms you are listening by clarifying or para-phrasing what has been discussed.
 If you don't understand a question, ask for clarification to ensure you are able to form your best response.
 Remember never to interrupt the speaker, wait for them to finish before answering.
+Use the interviewers names at the end of the interview to thank them.